rdaum/vstwebview/README.md

   * Standard / lots of people know it
   * Plenty of JS etc. framework options
   * Actually supports accessibility.

-  * ...
+(aside ...
 In my past life @ Google, I worked a bit in the Chromium codebase and I've seen how the sausage is made.
-I personally think the browser tech is solid.
+I personally think browser tech is solid miracle engineering at this point.)

 Implementations exist for all 3 supported VST3 SDK platform:
   * Win32 using Edge/Chromium